NITROUS OXIDE - DENTAL GAS IN HARRISONBURG, VA

 - Will not have to ingest anything like oral sedation options

-Who can receive nitrous oxide?
+Who can receive dental gas?

 If nitrous oxide is recommended for your dental treatment, you are likely healthy enough to receive the sedation.
 Our dentist in Harrisonburg, VA, will explain NO2 sedation and how it works, but you should understand that nitrous oxide is not a substitute for general anesthesia.
 In addition, NO2 will not take away all feeling, and we wish to be very clear about this, so you are prepared for your dental visit.